Different Type Of Roofing Materials

 4. Asphalt Shingles

 Asphalt shingles are the most common types of roofing materials used for homes.
-These economical shingles extend far beyond their low price.
+These economical shingles offer far beyond their low price.
 They provide a high level of durability and can last as long as 50 years.
 Since asphalt shingles are lightweight, they won't put any extra weight on your roof or undermine the supporting structures.
-These shingles repel moisture and help keep condensation out of the attic.
+They repel moisture and help keep condensation out of the attic.

 Asphalt Shingles